HSA/FSA

 Health Savings Account (HSA)

-The HSA, administered by HSA Bank is available only to participants in the Cigna or Kaiser CDHP medical plans.
+The HSA, administered by Fidelity is available only to participants in the Cigna or Kaiser CDHP medical plans.
 An HSA is a unique, tax-advantaged account that can be used to pay for current or future healthcare expenses.
 When combined with a high-deductible health plan, it offers savings and tax advantages that a traditional health plan can’t duplicate.

 Beneficiary Designation